stefaniejanell08/umuc-project/README.md

   a.
 Then “create a new key”, give it any name and keep the key safe.

-(7)	Open key.js and type: const KEY = “your key”, just fill it with your key
+(7)	Open key.js (inside the folder you just downloaded) and type: const KEY = “your key”, just fill in  your key

 (8)	Now the app should run without any error